TelenorNorway/terraform-provider-azurepim/docs/index.md

 page_title: "azurepim Provider"
 subcategory: ""
 description: |-
-  The Azure PIM provider was built as PIM group eligible assignment is as of writing not supported in the official azurerm provider.
+  The Azure PIM provider was built as PIM group eligible assignment is as of writing not supported in the official azuread provider.
+  Please note that this provider uses a beta API provided by Microsoft Graph and is subject to change at any time.
 ---

 # azurepim Provider

-The Azure PIM provider was built as PIM group eligible assignment is as of writing not supported in the official azurerm provider.
+The Azure PIM provider was built as PIM group eligible assignment is as of writing not supported in the official azuread provider.

+Please note that this provider uses a beta API provided by Microsoft Graph and is subject to change at any time.

 ## Example Usage